suqingyu123456/gittest/readme.txt

-This is git file!
+Git is a distributed version control system.
-author is me!
+Git is free software.